typedb/typedb-benchmark/iam/README.md

 ## Compatibility notice
 This repository has not been updated to TypeDB 3.
 It supports TypeDB 2.29.

-However, you can see an updated ssample schema and data in [Typedb Examples repository](https://github.com/typedb/typedb-examples/tree/master/use-cases/identity-and-access-management)
+However, you can see an updated TypeDB 3 sample schema and data at [Typedb Examples repository](https://github.com/typedb/typedb-examples/tree/master/use-cases/identity-and-access-management)

+---

 ## TypeDB IAM: Open Source IAM Schema and Simulation